rabbitmq/rabbitmq-stream-perf-test-for-cf/README.md

-# RabbitMQ PerfTest for Cloud Foundry
+# RabbitMQ Stream Perf Test for Cloud Foundry

 This is a template project to easily run [RabbitMQ Performance Tool](https://www.rabbitmq.com/java-tools.html#throughput-load-testing) on [Cloud Foundry](https://www.cloudfoundry.org/).
 It has been tested against